 Why not?!
 Just like normal surfing or other water sports, women can enjoy and ride to a great standard.
 Foiling is fun and very soothing.
-In foiling, we don’t care much about ‘hitting or ripping’, its maneuver is just long and graceful.
+In foiling, we don’t care much about ‘hitting or ripping’, its manoeuvre is just long and graceful.
 You really appreciate how fast you glide and this feeling should be shared by everyone.
-I would love to hold a women foil camp in Miyazaki one day!
-So watch out for that in future!
 Women really need to try it it!
 The words words to describe the sensation of foil glide are, smooth, soothing, fast, floating and awesome magic flying carpet!

 Check out the Takuma Range on their website and soon you can be flying above the waves!